 The UA Sports Festival includes the Cavalry Battle, where participants form a group of four and try to grab headbands from each other to accumulate points while protecting their own.
 Other events include a race on a landmine-filled track and one-on-one battles.

-From endurance tests to team battles, the event shows how students utilize their Quirks and use them depending on the situation.
+From endurance tests to team battles, this event shows how students utilize their Quirks and use them in various situations.